appserver-io/appserver/_docs/servlet-engine.md

 > application.

 ### Servlet Configuration
-As this post is all about our Servlet-Engine, maybe the most important thing is, how you can define the servlets, or override annotations you defined in the servlets itself, which will be parsed when the application server starts.
+As this post is all about our Servlet Engine, maybe the most important thing is, how you can define the servlets, or override annotations you defined in the servlets itself, which will be parsed when the application server starts.

 ##### `/web-app/servlet` *string*
 In many cases, it'll be the easiest way to use annotations to define your sevlets and map them to a request URL.
 Sometimes it'll be necessary that you define servlets in the `web.xml` file.
-As the order, the servlets will be loaded, is relevant for matching the URL when the request will be handled by the Servlet-Engine, it could be necessary that you have to manually change it in this file.
+As the order, the servlets will be loaded, is relevant for matching the URL when the request will be handled by the Servlet Engine, it could be necessary that you have to manually change it in this file.
 You can define a servlet by add the following snippet to your configuration file

 ```xml
 <servlet>